RichardBradley/liquibase.github.com/manual/maven.md

 #### Paths to files ####
 As of version 1.6.1.0 of the Maven plugin all files are resolved from the maven test classpath for the Maven project or an absolute path.
-This allows for [[DatabaseChangeLog.html]]s to be present in other Maven artifacts (on the classpath) and able to be used to invoke liquibase on a database.
+This allows for [configuration property file](DatabaseChangeLog.html]]s to be present in other Maven artifacts (on the classpath) and able to be used to invoke liquibase on a database.

 #### Using Configuration Property Files ####
 Configuration settings for the Maven Liquibase plugin can be specified in standard Java Property files.
-If a [[liquibase.properties|configuration property file]] is specified it will be used to setup the properties for the invocation of the Maven Liquibase plugin.
+If a [configuration property file](liquibase.properties) is specified it will be used to setup the properties for the invocation of the Maven Liquibase plugin.

 For each property defined in the file that matches a property in the goal being invoked that property of the goal will be set.
 If the property does not match any of the properties for the goal, then a warning will be displayed to the user, but execution will continue.

-The reason for only printing a warning is to allow a user to define a single master configuration property file that can be resused for multiple Maven Liquibase goals like [[maven_update.html|liquibase:update]] and [[maven_update.html|liquibase:tag]].
+The reason for only printing a warning is to allow a user to define a single master configuration property file that can be resused for multiple Maven Liquibase goals like [liquibase:update](maven_update.html) and [liquibase:tag](maven_update.html).

 ##### Using both a Configuration Property File and specifying Configuration Values #####
 It is possible to specify a Configuration Property File and individual Properties in the <configuration> section of the Maven Liquibase plugin.